3 Important Questions to ask When Buying a POS System

 - Simple product information

-2. How does the POS enhance the shopping experience for your customers?
+2. How does the POS system enhance customers’ shopping experience?

 What to look for: